Open-Source-Space-Foundation/led-tutorial-proves-core-reference/README.md

 };
 ```

 Next to burnwire 0 and 1.
 This sets GPIO pin 23 to be the one associated with the LED.
 But the LED pin is different for the v5c and v5d variants!

-Add:
+For v5c board, add:

 ```
 // Configure the Watchdog LED